hashicorp/nomad-driver-virt/README.md

 If the result is empty for either call, the machine does not support virtualization and the nomad client wont be able to run any virtualization workload.

 3. Verify permissions:
-`Nomad` runs as root, add the user `root` and the group `root` to the [QEMU configuration](https://libvirt.org/drvqemu.html#posix-users-groups) to allow it to execute the workloads.
+`Nomad` runs as root, add the user `root` and the group `root` to the [QEMU configuration][qemu-configuration] to allow it to execute the workloads.
 Remember to start the libvirtd daemon if not started yet or to restart it after adding the qemu user/group configuration:

 ```
 systemctl start libvirtd